 Maurice Cherry, AIGA Atlanta (@mauricecherry)Maurice is the editor-in-chief of Revision Path, host of the Revision Path podcast, and curator of 28 Days of the Web.
-He is also creative principal at 3eighteen media, a design and consulting agency in Atlanta, and the founder/chairman emeritus of the Black Weblog Awards.
+He is also principal at Lunch, a multidisciplinary creative studio in Atlanta, and the founder/chairman emeritus of the Black Weblog Awards.
 Maurice has taught courses on web design and WordPress for Mediabistro, DeVry University, and other institutions.
 He was named one of Atlanta’s “Power 30 Under 30″ in the field of Science and Technology by the Apex Society, and one of HP’s “50 Tech Tastemakers” in conjunction with Black Web 2.0.

 Aldrena Corder, AIGA South CarolinaAldrena is the creative director for the Communications Division at the South Carolina Bar.
 A graduate of Columbia College of South Carolina, she is also a design freelancer with primary clientele among non-profits and community service-oriented businesses.
 Aldrena is the owner of the Etsy shop Handmade in South Carolina by drenie, where she creates a variety of crafts.
 Currently, she is studying design as a graduate student at Vermont College of Fine Arts.
 Aldrena lives in Columbia, the state capital, with her husband and two young children.